 Over the next 20 years, changes to agricultural productivity, freight and transport connections, water trading and regulation, climate and economic conditions, as well as varying degrees of population change have the ability to reshape the communities across the region.

-3.2.2 Population trends
+3.2.2 POPULATION TRENDS

-The total population in NSW in 2016 was 7.7 million.
-This is projected to increase over the next 10 years (2016-2026) then increase out to 2041.
+The total population in NSW in 2021 was 8.2 million.
+This is projected to increase from 2021-204114.